Generalizing the divisibility property of rectangle domino tilings

 The subsequent results will be stated for weighted graphs (and may be specialized to the case of unweighted graphs by setting all the weights equal to 1).
 The weight of a matching is defined to be the product of the weights of all the edges in the matching.
 The ``number of matchings" of a weighted graph $G$, written symbolically as $\#G$, refers to the sum of the weights of all matchings of $G$.

 Given a weighted base graph, the weights of a compound graph are assigned as follows.
 Each base edge of the compound graph is assigned the weight of the edge in $E$ to which it corresponds.
 The weights of the edges attached to stems or leaves may be assigned arbitrarily, with the condition that any two edges attached to the same stem are given the same weight.
-Since the matching at each stem and leaf is essentially forced, the effect of these weights is merely to multiply the number of matchings by a factor.
+The effect of these weights is merely to multiply the number of matchings by a factor.
 For simplicity, we will assume that each of these edges has a weight of 1.

 The weights may lie in any integral domain $R$.
 Note that, although setting $R$ to be the integers is perhaps the most natural choice, $R$ can be much more general.
 For example, we can let each base edge define a different variable as its weight, and let $R$ be the ring of integer polynomials in these variables.